Nico-FR/TADkit_dev2/README.md

 #> 6 ENSBTAG00000000012 ENSBTAG00000000012        43
 ```

-Now, knowing that the A compartments are more active than the B
+Now, knowing that A compartments are more active than B compartments, we
-compartments, we can use `compOrientation()` to:
+can use `compOrientation()` to:

 -   call A and B compartments,
 -   calculate median expression,